credsign/credsign.github.io/README.md

 # The Distributed News Terminal
 Channel lets you publish and view content using the Ethereum blockchain.
 It is currently in beta on the Ethereum network at <https://channel.github.io/>.
+Shoutout to the folks at <https://channel.me> for letting us use the github alias "channel".

 # Development enviroment setup